bejocama/bejocama/README.md

 Because this approach is composition oriented, restrictions are not expected from the theoretical side - if any - not approved yet.

+To understand parallelism and composition better, all testing code should run with an cluster environment under the control of a jobmanager like slurm using mpi capabilities.

 Preface
 -------